Beldia, the Endangered Moroccan Landrace

 Moroccans started producing hashish in Morocco in the late 1960’s following an increasing demand from the west.

 Morocco is part of the traditional hippy trail of the 1960’s and 1970’s.
 Hippies coming from the western world may have helped modernize the Moroccan cannabis industry.
 They introduced the sieved hashish making process.
-Before that, Moroccan did not export much cannabis.
+Before that, Moroccans did not export much cannabis.
 They would only consume Kif and Majoun.
 Kif is a Moroccan Arabic word to describe the dried cannabis flowers (Marijuana).
 Kif is also the name of the traditional local landrace strain.
 Majoun resembles a pastry ball and contains various ingredients such as dried fruits, nuts, honey and of course, kif.
 Majoun or Majun is an ancestral Moroccan confection.

 The sale of kif in tobacco stalls was legal under the French and Spanish Colonial governments up until the independence of Morocco in 1956.